 Many of our undergraduates become involved in research through the Memorial University Career Experience Program (MUCEP), Student Undergraduate Research Award (SURA) and other summer research programs.
 Undergraduates carry out research in areas such as, but not limited to, development of sea urchins and zebrafish, muscle biochemistry, lipid composition and molecular dynamics.

-In addition to the major and honours options in biochemistry, joint programs are offered in:
+In addition to the major, minor and honours options in biochemistry, joint programs are offered in:

 - biochemistry/chemistry (B.Sc. honours)